AztecProtocol/aztec-packages/docs/docs/dev_docs/cli/sandbox-reference.md

 ## Otterscan

-If you have set up the Sandbox with Docker, you will also have Ottescan.
+If you have set up the Sandbox with Docker, you will also have Otterscan.

 You can see Ethereum Layer 1 activity through the local Otterscan on [`http://localhost:5100`](`http://localhost:5100`).
 This is especially useful for dapps that use L1-L2 messaging through [portal contracts](../contracts/portals/main.md).